signalogic/SigSRF_SDK/README.md

 The SigSRF SDK and demo download consists of an install script and .rar files and includes:

-   1) A limited eval / demo version of several SigSRF demos, including telecom transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
+   1) A limited eval / demo version of several SigSRF demos, including media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
 For a detailed explanation of demo limits, see [Demos](#Demos) below.

    2) C/C++ source code showing Pktlib and Voplib API usage (source and Makefiles for demo programs included)

    3) Multiple concurrent user/instance demonstration

-   4) coCPU software stack, including DirectCore libraries and drivers (requires a coCPU card to be active)

-A few demo programs are coCPU specific; for those you will need one of the coCPU cards <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank">shown here</a>.  coCPU cards can be obtained from TI, Advantech, or Signalogic.
+All demos run on x86 Linux platforms.
+The mediaTest and iaTest demos will also utilize one or more coCPU cards if found at run-time.
+Example coCPU cards are <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank">shown here</a>, and can be obtained from TI, Advantech, or Signalogic.
+Demo .rar files contain a coCPU software stack, including drivers.
+As noted above, coCPU technology increases per-box energy efficiency and performance density.

 <a name="InstallNotes"></a>
 ## Install Notes